Spread the love

 14. Mama Mia (2008)

-If you need an ultimate inspiration to fall in love with Greece, just check Mamma Mia.
-Despite being a popular tribute to the Greek islands, it was not filmed on the touristy Mykonos or Santorini.
-Instead, the cast and crew headed to the lesser-known Skopelos and Skiathos.
-The film is built around ABBA hit songs and tells the story of a daughter inviting 3 of her mother´s boyfriends to figure out who´s her real father.
+If you need the ultimate inspiration to fall in love with Greece, look no further than Mamma Mia (2008).
+While the film is widely regarded as a love letter to the Greek islands, it wasn’t filmed in the more touristy destinations of Mykonos or Santorini.
+Instead, the cast and crew headed to the quieter, lesser-known islands of Skopelos and Skiathos.
+The film, centered around iconic ABBA hits, tells the heartwarming story of a young woman who invites three of her mother’s former boyfriends to help figure out who her real father is.

 15. Midnight in Paris (2011)